Archive for November, 2008

 In this movie roughly 200 starved amoebae of the species Dictyostelium discoideum are shown over 8 hours during which they find each other and culminate in a cellular slime mould.
 This process is seen as a survival strategy because individual amoebae would die under starvation whereas as in the multi-cellular organism 80% of the cells can survive as spores. (more…)

-The architectural drawings for the new lab are finally done.
+The drawings for the new lab are finally done.

 Here is a sneak preview: